-Action Reference Action Action to be Progress (Completed, in progress, not Number in Minutes carried out by: progressed) 2024-5 16 The BOARD noted that the ACF Chair would progress linking the ACF through the Clinical Governance Committee in terms of activities across independent practitioners.
-Kevin Buchan In Progress: Update 05.12.24: Mrs Laura Jones advised that Dr Kevin Buchan, Mrs Sandford and herself had met and discussed linkages between the ACF and Clinical Governance Committee.
+Action Number Reference in Minutes Action Action to be carried out by: Progress (Completed, in progress, not progressed) 2024-5 16 The BOARD noted that the ACF Chair would progress linking the ACF through the Clinical Governance Committee in terms of activities across independent practitioners.
+In Progress: Update 05.12.24: Mrs Laura Jones advised that Dr Kevin Buchan, Mrs Sandford and herself had met and discussed linkages between the ACF and Clinical Governance Committee.
 Some issues required a more operational reporting line and it was agreed to keep the item open on the Action tracker whilst further discussions took place.